OCA/account-closing/account_cutoff_accrual_picking/README.rst

 ======================

 * Although a cut-off date can be given for generating the accruals, it does not work correctly with the module as it is, and the calculation is done on the current date only.
+  To workaround this issue, cron jobs generate the cutoff entries at end of period

 Bug Tracker
 ===========